 • Trustworthy: Ensure AI use is based on explainable and interpretable models, as well as transparent input and outcomes.
 This includes taking responsibility for the AI technologies an organization controls.

-In advising clients on drawing up responsible, human-centered AI plans, we collaboratively consider:
+In helping clients develop responsible, human-centered AI plans, we collaborate on:

 • Understanding specific risks of different AI models